 In 2023, auditions will take place online for those located outside of BC from April 25-28 and in-person for applicants located in BC from May 2-4

 You are required to prepare two memorized monologues—one from the audition package we will email to you, and the second, a monologue of your own choosing.
 You will be asked to perform both, in whichever order you like.

 Production students need only prepare one monologue chosen from the enclosed pieces.

 Production Play Project

-Production applicants are required to complete a "play project", which involves reading a prescribed play, conducting research, and presenting designs (set, costume, lighting, prop, or sound) for a production.
+Production applicants are required to complete a "play project", which involves reading a prescribed play, conducting research and presenting designs (set, costume, lighting, props or sound) for a production.
 You will be interviewed by the adjudicators about your project.
 You will receive instructions about the project in your audition package.

 Choosing Your Monologue

 - Contemporary plays only (written since 1995).
 Shakespeare, Shaw, Greek or other classical plays are NOT permitted.